clarete/langlang/README.md

 -   [ ] Write your own code generator

-<a id="orgcd042ce"></a>
+<a id="orgd9223f5"></a>

 ### Notes

-1. Rust is supported with a runtime virtual machine that, and not with a generated parser.
-This design may or may not change.
+1. Rust support is based on a virtual machine as its runtime, and not on a generated parser.
+That is unlikely to change because our tooling will be built in Rust, so we need more flexibility on the "host implementation".
+We may give an option to also generate a parser in Rust code that doesn't depend on any libraries, if it provides any value.
+But such work isn't planned as of right now.

-2. We're in the middle of dropping the Go implementation of the library in favor of a generating a go parser from the code written in Rust.
+2. We're in the middle of dropping the Go implementation in favor of a generating a Go parser from the code written in Rust.
+    Prototyping a few features, like the import system and automatic space handling, was very useful, but once the refactoring of the Rust implementation is in a good place, the Rust version will be better as it will make it easier to generate parsers for other languages than Rust and Go.

-<a id="org4250b20"></a>
+<a id="org82b4a24"></a>

 ## Basic Usage